-And then there’s Astrid.
-She’s a producer of critical works on urban history, on what the public actually signifies in public spacing, and on citizenships of being.
-Urban placeism and Black womanist principles guide her values and shape how she interprets participatory citizenship, place design, and equity in urban planning policy.
+Astrid is an urbanist and historian.
+She’s produced critical works on what the public actually signifies in public spacing and on citizenships of being.
+Urban placeism and Black womanist principles guide her values and shape how she advocates for participatory citizenship, ethical place design, and equity in urban planning policy.

 Astrid is a part of Toronto.
-She founded Denizen.TO, a civic-centred apparel & accessory shop for Toronto and Montréal.
-She specialized in urban design at McGill University, earning her master of urban planning in 2012 and her bachelor’s, with distinction, in urban and Canadian studies at the University of Toronto in 2009.
-Her novel research on illumination planning chronicles a history on artificial lighting at night and examines its qualitative impact on women’s public health, civic spaces, and fauna.
-She’s investigated ongoing interactions between a consumption-based citizenship, how it shaped queer enclaves during the past half-century, and the constraints of prescriptive vocations imposed on the most marginal populations found in such enclaves.
-She developed the Kodachrome Toronto Registry in 2011, a finding aid to help locate Toronto’s history in colour.
-Under supervision of Rick Salutin, she drafted a comparative thesis on the Achilles heel of Canadian content music policy.
-She has served on the boards of Campus Co-operative Residence Inc., and the Ontario Student Co-operative Association.
+She founded Denizen.TO, a civic-oriented apparel shop for Toronto and Montréal.
+She specialized in urban design at McGill University, earning a master of urban planning in 2012 and an honours bachelor, with distinction, in urban and Canadian studies at the University of Toronto in 2009.
+Her novel research on illumination planning chronicles a history of artificial lighting at night and examines its qualitative impact on women’s public health, civic spaces, and fauna.
+She’s investigated ongoing interactions between conditional citizenships based on the means to consume, how this shaped queer enclaves during the past half-century, and the constraints of prescriptive vocations imposed on the most marginal populations found in such enclaves.
+She developed the Kodachrome Toronto Registry in 2011, a finding aid to help account for Toronto’s history in colour.
+Under Rick Salutin’s supervision, Astrid drafted a comparative thesis on Canadian content music policy.

-Well before Bill C–16, Ontario’s Toby’s Act, the repeal of Houston’s HERO, or the passage of North Carolina’s HB2, Astrid was the sole fore of a human rights harmonization on the continent which only now is catching up to her unintended lead.
-Punitive reverberations from that legal precedent rattled career aspirations as it sidelined her from participating in the responsibilities and, consequently, the rights of an everyday citizenship.
-Much like the corporation that lodged her into civil history, she re-branded.
-Unlike the corporation, she is in post-traumatic recovery and continues to cope with depression.
+Well before Bill C–16 and Ontario’s Toby’s Act, she was the continent’s sole fore of a human rights paradigm shift which only now is more widely catching up to her lead.
+Punitive repercussions stemming from that legal precedent as a trans woman disrupted her career momentum and aspirations as it excluded her from participating in the responsibilities and, consequently, the rights of an everyday citizenship.
+As with the corporation which lodged her into civil justice history, she re-branded.
+Unlike the corporation, she grapples with complex post-trauma recovery and lives with depression.

-As a longtime deejay and sound engineer, Astrid moonlights as DJ Five-to-Midnight at places like The Handlebar and still moulds together the occasional remix or mashup to build from her first remix EP in 1996.
-As a photographer, she remains committed to film.
-Before university, she took her professional licks in marketing communications and publishing.
-After nearly five years of riding as a Toronto bike messenger, she retired her radio in 2010.
+A deejay and sound engineer, Astrid periodically moonlights as Five-to-Midnight at The Handlebar and sometimes cobbles together the occasional remix or mashup to build upon her first remix EP.
+She is committed to film as a photographer, making her gallery début in 2016.
+Prior to academia, she gave her all in marketing communications and publishing.
+After nearly five years as a Toronto bike messenger, she retired her radio in 2010.

-Some say Astrid bears this vague resemblance to Meryl Streep or maybe Liz Hanks, but that’s ridiculous.
+Some say Astrid bears a fleeting resemblance to Meryl Streep, but that’s ridiculous.

 - 2016.
 Photography opening, Join Us EIR in the Park: a photography début by Astrid Idlewild, (wet transfers of colour infrared film photos to aluminium, highlighting historically marginal citizenships in Toronto’s public spaces), Super-Jet International Coffee, Toronto.